 Now, repeat the process.
-This time, however, assume that you're the CEO of a company that rents videos, DVDs, and video games at more than eight thousand outlets across the country.
+This time, however, assume that you're the CEO of a company that rents movies and games at more than eight thousand outlets across the country.

 6.3 Organizing

 1. Discuss various options for organizing a business, and create an organization chart.